LoopKit/loopdocs/docs/intro/overview-intro.md

 Building the Loop app is straightforward.
 There are a lot of steps because they are divided into short segments.

 !!! warning "Best Practice: Learn to Build"
-    Users are strongly encouraged to build Loop for themselves.
+    You are strongly encouraged to build Loop for yourself.

-    * It is not recommended and no links will be found in LoopDocs to providers who build Loop as a service
+    * We do not recommend and no links are found in LoopDocs to providers who build Loop as a service
-    * If you choose to use such a service, you still need to take these steps before starting to Loop:
+    * If you choose to use such a service, before you begin, you should:
-        * Procure compatible hardware (documented in Build)
         * Read all of LoopDocs
         * Know how to Set up and Operate Loop
         * **These steps are important for your safety**